-Drive to the mud volcanoes in Qobustan Reserve, a UNESCO World Heritage Site which is home to almost half of the world's mud volcanoes.
+After lunch, drive to Qobustan Reserve to view the mud volcanoes, a UNESCO World Heritage site, home to almost half the world's mud volcanoes.

 Yanardag Fire Mountain - Yanar Dag is a natural gas fire which blazes continuously on a hillside on the Absheron Peninsula.
 Flames jet into the air 3 metres from a thin, porous sandstone layer.
 Unlike mud volcanoes, the Yanar Dag flame burns fairly steadily, as it involves a steady seep of gas from the subsurface.